Ken McEwan, Q.C.*

 Ken successfully led the defence in opposing a certification application in a proposed class action concerning the purchase of development units in the Private Residences at the Hotel Georgia.View all Ken's cases

-Ken McEwan, Q.C., Bob Cooper, Q.C. and Craig Dennis, Q.C. all were recognized recently in the newly released Lexpert Special Edition – Canada’s Leading Litigation Lawyers.
-Individuals featured in...
+Ken, Bob and Craig all were recognized recently in the newly released Lexpert Special Edition – Canada’s Leading Litigation Lawyers.
+Individuals featured in this publication are Lexpert-ranked lawyers who...
 Read more